How Long Does It Take To Change A Habit?

 Thankfully, our brains get excited about challenges and problem-solving.
 That’s why we like video games.
 Breaking bad habits can be as fun and motivating as any game or challenge you enjoy (more on that in a bit).

 But even when approaching a challenge the right way, there will be times when you’re frustrated or tired.
-So replacing old habits with new ones is going to require you to be uncomfortable in the short term.
+So replacing old habits with new ones will require you to be uncomfortable in the short term.
 However, in the long term, change brings happiness.

 How to Make Changing Habits Fun